numberscope/backscope/README.md

 ### URL: api/get_oeis_name_and_values/<OEIS_ID>

 Potentially a bit slower than the above URL, it may make an extra request to ensure that the name is correct.
+If you are running the server on your local host, a full URL would be `http://127.0.0.1:5000/api/get_oeis_values/A003173` which will return the nine Heegner numbers and their full name as an OEIS sequence (basically, the name describes what a Heegner number is).

 #### Key: name